GB Airways

-GB Airways was a British airline; prior to its sale, it was headquartered in "The Beehive," a former terminal building, at City Place Gatwick, London Gatwick Airport in Crawley, West Sussex, England.
+GB Airways was a British airline; prior to its sale, it was headquartered in 'The Beehive', a former terminal building, at City Place Gatwick, London Gatwick Airport in Crawley, West Sussex, England.

-The airline was originally created as Gibraltar Airways in 1931, being an offshoot of Gibraltarian shipping company MH Bland.
-It initially operated a single Saunders-Roe A21 Windhover, its first route connecting Gibraltar to Tangier, Morocco.
-During the Second World War, the airline represented Imperial Airways/British Overseas Airways Corporation (BOAC).
-In 1947, Gibraltar Airways formed a business relationship with the British European Airways (BEA), eventually cumulating in the two companies jointly planning and promoting air services between Gibraltar and London/Madrid.
+The airline was originally created as 'Gibraltar Airways' in 1931, being an offshoot of Gibraltarian shipping company MH Bland.
+It initially operated a single Saunders-Roe A21 Windhover, its first route connecting Gibraltar to Tangier in Morocco.
+During the Second World War, the airline represented Imperial Airways / British Overseas Airways Corporation (BOAC).
+In 1947, Gibraltar Airways formed a business relationship with the British European Airways (BEA), eventually cumulating in the two companies jointly planning and promoting air services between Gibraltar and London / Madrid.
 The airline also continued to operate its own routes, benefiting from the expansion of Gibraltar Airport.